Kumarinishu/The-Sparks-Foundation-Internship-Nishu/README.md

 # The Spark Foundation Internship
 ## GRIP : March-22
 ### Data Science & Business Analytics Internship
    The Internship Domain is Data Science and Business Analytics.
-It is a four week internship [March' 22] of type WFH.
+It is a one month internship [March' 22] of type WFH.
    The task are part of my internship at The Spark foundation

 **Author :** NISHU KUMARI